TJ Prep class for the 7th-grade students in the spring of 2020: Science, English Language/Writing Class and Math Class (Part 1):

 Students in this program will learn the tools that enable them to be successful when they take the TJ Admissions Test in November 2020, and Student Information Sheet (SIS) and Essay writing in February 2021.
 We help the student to succeed in the TJ admission test and beyond by giving them high school level resources.

 We designed a one-year program for the TJ Admissions Test preparation from spring/summer (Part 1) to fall (Part 2) semester.
 In the spring/summer semester, we focus on more basics.
-In the fall, we will have more practices and test skill practices.
-We recommend students to take the TJ preparation program from spring/summer to fall.
-The statistics data indicates to us which students who took both the spring and fall semester had a much higher TJ acceptance rate.
-Also, we always implement the new requirement changes from TJ admission office to the classes.
+In the fall, we will have more practice and test skill practices.
+We recommend that students attend the TJ preparation program from spring/summer to fall.
+Past years show that students who took both the spring and fall semester had a much higher TJ acceptance rate.
+Also, we always implement the new requirement changes from the TJ admission office to the classes.